MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/export-power-bi.md

 ## Large data sets

 The Customer Insights connector for Power BI is designed to work for data sets that contain up to 1 million customer profiles.
-Importing larger data sets may work, but it takes a long time and the process could run into a time-out due to Power BI limitations.
+Importing larger data sets may work, but it takes a long time.
+Additionally, the process could run into a time-out because of Power BI limitations.
 For more information, see [Power BI: Recommendations for large data sets](https://docs.microsoft.com/power-bi/admin/service-premium-what-is#large-datasets).

 ### Work with a subset of data

-* Consider working with a subset of your Customer Insights data, by creating [segments](segments.md) instead of exporting all Customer Insights entities to Power BI.
+* Consider working with a subset of your Customer Insights data.
+For example, you can create [segments](segments.md) instead of exporting all Customer Insights entities to Power BI.